parse-community/docs/_includes/js/files.md

 var file = new Parse.File("myfile.zzz", fileData, "image/png");
 </code></pre>

+### Client Side
-But most commonly for HTML5 apps, you'll want to use an html form with a file upload control.
-On modern browsers, this is easy.
-Create a file input tag which allows the user to pick a file from their local drive to upload:
+In a browser, you'll want to use an html form with a file upload control.
+To do this, create a file input tag which allows the user to pick a file from their local drive to upload:

 <pre><code>
 &lt;input type="file" id="profilePhotoFileUpload"&gt;